-As of June 19, 2019 at 12:01 a.m., the fire danger level will increase to “Moderate” (blue) and the Industrial Fire Precaution Level (IFPL) will remain 1 (one).
+As of July 8, 2019 at 12:01 a.m., the fire danger level is “High” (yellow) and the Industrial Fire Precaution Level (IFPL) is 2 (two).
 Lands affected by this declaration include state, private, county, city and Bureau of Land Management (BLM) forestlands in Jackson and Josephine counties.

 The following activities are now prohibited:

 -The use of tracer ammunition and exploding targets

 -Fireworks on or within a 1/8 of a mile of forestlands

 -Open fires are prohibited which includes campfires, charcoal fires, cooking fires and warming fires, except at locations deemed a designated campground.
 Portable cooking stoves using liquefied or bottled fuels are still allowed

 -Chain saws may not be used between 10:00 a.m. and 8:00 p.m.
 During hours outside of this time frame, chain saws may be used but require that the operator have one shovel and one 8-oz or larger fire extinguisher at the work site.
 A fire watch is also required for one hour after each chainsaw use

 -Cutting, grinding and welding of metal is not allowed between 10:00 a.m. and 8:00 p.m. during high fire danger.
 These activities will be allowed during hours outside of this time frame only if the work site is cleared of potentially flammable vegetation and other materials, and a water supply is at the job site